About Us - The Board

 Samantha qualified with distinction from the Institute of Trichologist in 2018 and was awarded the John Firmage award for distinction.
 She began her career in trichology at The Spencer Clinic 27 years ago, where she became an assistant trichologist working closely with Mr Richard Spencer MIT.

-What Samantha brings to Institute…
+What Samantha Brings to the IOT

 Samantha is very committed to trichology and ensuring that the public have factual information regarding hair and scalp disorders this has made her a sought after expert for many media articles.